Harry J. Anslinger: Later years

-Later in his career, Anslinger was scrutinized for insubordination for refusing to desist from an attempt to halt the ABA/AMA Joint Report on Narcotic Addiction, a publication edited by the sociology Professor Alfred R. Lindesmith of Indiana University.
+Later in his career, Anslinger was investigated for insubordination for attempting to halt the ABA/AMA Joint Report on Narcotic Addiction, a publication edited by the sociology Professor Alfred R. Lindesmith of Indiana University.
 Among other works, Lindesmith wrote Opiate Addiction (1947), The Addict and the Law (1965), and a number of articles condemning the criminalization of addiction.
 Nearly everything Lindesmith did was critical of the war on drugs, and he specifically condemned Anslinger's role.
-The AMA/ABA controversy is sometimes credited with ending Anslinger's position of Commissioner of the Federal Bureau of Narcotics.
+The AMA/ABA controversy is sometimes credited with ending Anslinger's position as Commissioner of the Federal Bureau of Narcotics.

-In his later years Anslinger also suffered a mental breakdown characterized by intense paranoia and irrational thoughts, such as believing that addiction was 'contagious' and addicts had to be 'quarantined' or talking about 'secret plots' throughout the world; he was eventually hospitalized because of this breakdown.

-Anslinger was surprised to be re-appointed by President John F. Kennedy in February 1961.
+Anslinger was re-appointed by President John F. Kennedy as Federal Bureau of Narcotics Commissioner in February 1961.
 The new president had a tendency to invigorate the government with more youthful civil servants and, by 1962, Anslinger was 70 years old, the mandatory age for retirement in his position.
-In addition, during the previous year, he had witnessed his wife Martha's slow and agonizing death due to heart failure, and had lost some of his drive and ambition.
+In addition, during the previous year, he had witnessed his wife Martha's slow and agonizing death due to heart failure.
 On his 70th birthday, May 20, 1962, Anslinger submitted his resignation to Kennedy.
-Because Kennedy did not have a successor in place, however, Anslinger stayed on in his $18,500 a year ($193,000 when adjusted for inflation in 2025 dollars) position until later that year.
-He was succeeded by Henry Giordano in August.
-Following that, he was the United States' Representative to the United Nations Narcotics Commission for two years, after which he retired.
+Because Kennedy did not have a successor in place, Anslinger stayed on until he was succeeded by Henry Giordano in August 1962.
+Following that, he was the United States representative to the United Nations Narcotics Commission for two years, after which he retired.

-By 1973, Anslinger was completely blind, had a debilitatingly enlarged prostate gland, and suffered from angina.
-Ironically, when he died, Anslinger was being treated with regular doses of morphine, which had been prescribed for his angina.

-Additionally, Anslinger provided morphine to Senator Joseph McCarthy, who was addicted to both alcohol and morphine.
+Anslinger provided morphine to Senator Joseph McCarthy, who was addicted to both alcohol and morphine.
 When Anslinger tried to persuade McCarthy to quit morphine, McCarthy reminded him of the potential for a public scandal.
 Anslinger relented and steadily supplied McCarthy with morphine that was paid for by the Bureau and obtained from a local drugstore.
 This arrangement continued until McCarthy's death in 1957.

+By 1973, Anslinger was blind and suffered from angina and suffered from prostate cancer.
+Prior to his death, Anslinger was treated with morphine.

-On November 14, 1975, at 1 p.m., Anslinger died of heart failure at the former Mercy Hospital (later known as Bon Secours Hospital Campus of the Altoona Regional Health System, now defunct) in Altoona, Pennsylvania.
-He was 83, and was buried at the Hollidaysburg Presbyterian Cemetery in Hollidaysburg, Pennsylvania.
+On November 14, 1975, at 1 p.m. at the age of 83, Anslinger died of heart failure at the former Mercy Hospital (later known as Bon Secours Hospital Campus of the Altoona Regional Health System in Altoona, Pennsylvania.
+He was buried at the Hollidaysburg Presbyterian Cemetery in Hollidaysburg, Pennsylvania.

-He was survived by his son, Joseph Leet Anslinger, and a sister.
-According to John McWilliams's 1990 book, The Protectors: Harry J. Anslinger and the Federal Bureau of Narcotics (1930–1962), Anslinger's daughter-in-law Bea at that time still lived in Anslinger's home in Hollidaysburg.
+He was survived by his son, Joseph Leet Anslinger, and a sister, according to John McWilliams's 1990 book, The Protectors: Harry J. Anslinger and the Federal Bureau of Narcotics (1930–1962).